-Many people want to improve overall flexibility, but do not know where to begin.
+If you want to improve overall flexibility, but do not know where to begin, look no further.
 Aaron Griffin created a great guide he calls Starting Stretching that can serve as a excellent general jumping-off point for beginners.
 If you want to get a little more bendy, this program should help

 The Starting Stretching Program